festim-dev/V-V-report/report/validation/surface_model/dunand/dunand_DWO.md

 The results produced by FESTIM are in good agreement with the experimental data at different O coverages.
 The highest discrepancy is observed for high-temperature shoulders, where signals are of the noise level.

-## Comparison with MHIMS

-+++

-The FESTIM results correlate perfectly with the MHIMS data.

 ```{code-cell} ipython3
 :tags: [hide-input]